 Once the license has been transferred, it cannot be transferred again. (yes... it happened) It becomes essentially an NFR (Not for Resale) product.

-Once a user has transferred his license, he can still purchase another one.
-But he won't be allowed to transfer that license again.
+Once a user has transferred their license, they can still purchase another one.
+But they won't be allowed to transfer that license again.

 We are not here to screw off anyone, but if we allow license transfers for free, since we can't prove the old user has uninstalled the version of bidule